 But with these new technological advances come new dangers.
-It was discovered recently that 58% of business can’t detect an Internet of Things security breach.
-Of course, there are companies all across the world working to make the Internet of Things safer, securer and of course, run better like Schneider Electric.
+It was discovered recently that 58% of businesses can’t detect an Internet of a Things security breach.
+Of course, there are companies all across the world working to make the Internet of Things safer, secured, and of course, run better like Schneider Electric.
 But, there are things you could do yourself.

 Below are three ways you can use The Internet of Things (IoT) smartly and efficiently for your business to make everything a little safer.